 - Who were our largest customers?

-How did TI answer these questions exactly?
+How did Texas Instruments social media team answer these questions exactly?
 They began looking at the sales strategy and how customers were communicating with their salesforce.
 The result?
 Pages on pages of emails that contained what TI thought was a rich source of content, a lost treasure.
-But how were they going to put a program together to incorporate this new ontent.
+But how were they going to put a program together to incorporate this new content?

 Even the presenters admit that this is not an easy task and it’s a constant part of their strategy.